Genomon-Project/paplot-doc/howto_signature.rst

 ========================
-signature graph |new|
+Signature graph |new|
 ========================

-In the signature graph, signature and its accumulation are displayed in a stacked graph on the detected mutation.
+In the signature graph, so called "mutation signature" (see e.g., Alexandrov et al., Nature, 2013) are displayed as bargraphs, and estimated "contributions" of each signature to the mutations per samples are shown by a stacked bar graphs.

 :signature:
   Display signature.